rohanthewiz/church/README.md

 - BTW Bootstrap is only used in the online editor Summer Note.
 I therefore limit Bootstrap CSS to just form scope.
 - And don't worry, Docker will come.
 Let's just everything jiving smoothly first.

+## STOP !!!
+The platform has drastically changed!
+Church is now a **Go module**, so some of the below may not apply.
+Give me a bit to update the README.
+In the meantime see github.com/rohanthewiz/church_example for usage.
+Thanks!

 ## General Workflow
 1. Make a fork of the 'github.com/rohanthewiz/church_example' project and clone your fork to local
 1. Check out the `master` branch